-&lt;sup>11 The situation was different to the case of China its colonies or new territories conquered by colonial expansion, because they "were in the interior of the Eurasian continent, without large arable land or dense population.
-The [Chinese] empire actively promoted the settlement of those regions, but they did not provide the raw materials or commodity demands comparable to those available to the settlers in the New World" (Perdue, 2005:538).
+31 The situation was different to the case of China, whose new territories conquered by her colonial expansion "were in the interior of the Eurasian continent, without large arable land or dense population.
+The [Chinese] empire actively promoted the settlement of those regions, but they did not provide the raw materials or commodity demands comparable to those available to the settlers in the New World".
+Peter C. Perdue, China marches West: The Qing conquest of Central Eurasia (Massachusetts: Harvard University Press, 2005), p.
+538.

-- The first important attempt against Macao was in 1622.
-A disembark was produced but a lucky defense from Fort Saint Paul, provoked the retreat of the Dutch.
-This target was postponed, but whole military Dutch campaign ended in the establishment of a small fort in Pescadores islands and in 1623 in Tayouan, which will become the center of operations of their main territorial colony. - The city of Malacca -very much exposed to the opened sea- experienced Dutch blockades until the definitive one of 1640, when it passed to the Dutch control. - After the fall of Malacca, the Dutch concentrated in San Salvador of Northern Formosa.
+- The city of Malacca -very much exposed to the open sea- experienced Dutch blockades until the definitive one of 1640, when it passed to the Dutch control. - After the fall of Malacca, the Dutch concentrated on San Salvador of Northern Formosa.
 They failed in 1641 but they succeeded in 1642.
 The next step was Manila - Fort Santiago of Intramuros and fort San Felipe of Cavite (where the galleons where docked) played an important role on the defense of Manila in the seasonal blockades the Dutch made to the city from 1600 to 1648.
-The Westphalia treaty of 1648 supposed the end of the Dutch pressure that was very strong in the latest years, and helped the Filipino archipelago to be Spanish until 1898.
-The battles of the blockades never reached the city, because all of them were held in the entrance of the Manila bay.
-On the contrary, the most important moments when Intramuros was a real defensive fortress was during the sangley uprisings of 1603, 1639 and 1662. - This progress of the final Dutch offensive proved that the fortresses were designed somehow in a related line of defense, where the points that matter are not the undefended ones, but those holding important garrisons.
+The Westphalia treaty of 1648 supposed the end of the Dutch pressure that was very strong in the previous years, and helped the Filipino archipelago remain Spanish until 1898.
+The battles of the blockades never reached the city, because all of them were held in the entrance of the Manila Bay.
+On the contrary, the most important moments when Intramuros was a real defensive fortress was during the sangley uprisings of 1603, 1639 and 1662.

+This progress of the final Dutch offensive proved that the fortresses were designed somehow in a related line of defense, where the points that matter are not the undefended ones, but those holding important garrisons.

-7. Finally we can say that the European way of constructing fortresses had a relative small impact in the martial techniques of Eastern societies, and mainly in Southeast Asia, probably because the long experience in building similar fortresses (as it can be seen in the Ming walls of Beijing, made by parallels stonewalls, filled up in between with rammed earth) and different concepts of war.
+7. Finally we can say that the European way of constructing fortresses had a relatively small impact in the martial techniques of Eastern societies, and mainly in Southeast Asia, probably because the long experience in building similar fortresses (as it can be seen in the Ming walls of Beijing, made by parallels stonewalls, filled up in between with rammed earth) and different concepts of war.